-This Hunting Management Plan/ Environmental Assessment (EA) has been prepared for the Big Cypress National Preserve (the "Preserve") / Wildlife Management Area (WMA) by Big Cypress National Preserve under the jurisdiction of the National Park Service (NPS), U.S. Department of the Interior.
-This EA has been prepared in accordance with the National Environmental Policy Act (NEPA) [42 U.S. Code (USC) § 4321] and implementing regulations [40 Code of Federal Regulations (CFR) 1500-1508], and NPS Director's Order 12: Conservation Planning, Environmental Impact Analysis, and Decision-Making and the associated handbook (NPS 2011a).
+This Hunting Management

+Plan/Environmental Assessment (EA) has been prepared for the Big Cypress National Preserve (the "Preserve")/Wildlife Management Area (WMA) by Big Cypress National Preserve under the jurisdiction of the National Park Service (NPS), U.S. Department of the Interior.
+This EA has been prepared in accordance with the National Environmental Policy Act (NEPA) [42 U.S. Code (USC) § 4321] and implementing regulations [40 Code of Federal Regulations (CFR) 1500-1508], and U.S. Department of the Interior regulations.

-Big Cypress National Preserve is one of 397 units of the national park system administered by the NPS.
+Big Cypress National Preserve is one of 401 units of the national park system administered by the NPS.
 Big Cypress National Preserve was created by Congress on October 11, 1974 [Public Law 93-440] as one of the first two national preserves in the national park system, with 582,000 acres.
-The Big Cypress National Preserve Addition Act (Public Law 100-301) was subsequently passed on April 29, 1988, authorizing the addition of 147,000 acres to the Preserve.
+The Big Cypress National Preserve Addition Act (Public Law 100-301) was passed on April 29, 1988, authorizing the addition of 147,000 acres to the Preserve.
 Most of the acquisition of this additional 147,000 acres, referred to as "the Addition," was completed in 1996.

 36 CFR 7.86 provides specific regulations for hunting, fishing, trapping, and gathering in Big Cypress National Preserve.
 Subsection (e) (1) states: "Hunting, fishing and trapping are permitted in accordance with the general regulations found in parts 1 and 2 of [36 CFR] and applicable Florida law governing Cooperative Wildlife Management Areas."
 The enabling legislation (PL 93-440, as amended by PL 100-301) also dictates that public hunting shall be allowed in the Preserve.
 Since public hunting in the Preserve is mandated by the enabling legislation (not a discretionary activity unless specific "reasons of public safety, administration, floral and faunal protection and management, or public use and enjoyment" are identified), the NPS has prepared this Hunting Management Plan.

-A general management plan (GMP) was completed in 1991, which addressed management of the original 582,000 acres of the Preserve.
-The Big Cypress National Preserve - Addition Final General Management Plan / Wilderness Study / Off-Road Vehicle Management Plan / Environmental Impact Statement (Addition GMP) was subsequently completed in 2010, which addressed management of the 147,000 acres in the Addition.
+In 1991, a General Management Plan (GMP) was completed, which addressed management of the original 582,000 acres of the Preserve.
+The Big Cypress National Preserve - Addition Final General Management Plan/Wilderness Study/Off-Road Vehicle Management Plan/Environmental Impact Statement (Addition GMP) was subsequently completed in 2010, which addressed management of the 147,000 acres in the Addition.

 Both the general management plan completed for the original Preserve in 1991 and the general management plan completed for the Addition in 2010 articulated the need to manage hunting within the Preserve.
 Hunting is currently permitted within the original boundaries of the Preserve and is managed cooperatively by the NPS and Florida Fish and Wildlife Conservation Commission (FWC) through the NPS/FWC Cooperative Partnership Agreement.
-The Addition has never been open to public hunting either before or after its acquisition.
+The Addition has never been open to public hunting since its acquisition by the NPS; however, hunting occurred on private lands in the Addition prior to the acquisition of the lands by the NPS.
 In accordance with the GMP and the Addition GMP, the goal of this document is to develop a hunting management plan for the entire Preserve, including the Addition, and to analyze the impacts associated with three alternatives for managing hunting in the Preserve1.